ncarlier/nunux-keeper/README.md

 > Your personal content curation service.

 Nunux Keeper allow you to collect, organize, and display articles or medias you found on the Internet.

+*WARNING:*This project is no longer maintained.
+Please refer to the [new version](https://keeper.nunux.org) of this project.

 ![Screenshot](screenshot.png)